Getting to and from early learning services

 - a process to make sure that all children to be transported home are collected on time.

-Your child’s ECE service or kōhanga reo will also need written permission from you to allow the accompanying adult(s) to sign your child out of the service.
+Your child’s early learning service or kōhanga reo will also need written permission from you to allow the accompanying adult(s) to sign your child out of the service.

-As the ECE service or kōhanga reo requires you to regularly check and confirm the attendance records for your child, an arrangement will need to be put in place to allow this to happen.
+As the early learning service or kōhanga reo requires you to regularly check and confirm the attendance records for your child, an arrangement will need to be put in place to allow this to happen.
 This will also allow you and the service to share information about your child’s learning.

 How do I teach my child about road safety?